 Serket is on track to roll out more innovative solutions for the agriculture industry.

-While Serket is specifically focusing on pig farmers at the moment, the possibilities are truly endless.
+While Serket is specifically focusing on pig farmers now, the possibilities are truly endless.
 The company’s Chief AI Officer, Rajat Thomas, explained that “the platform has a huge potential for scalability, and it can be implemented in other farming contexts requiring flexible and affordable livestock health management.”
 Moreover, Serket was recently accepted to the THRIVE Silicon Valley accelerator program, which is certainly going to help the start-up’s growth and success.

 When asked about what lasting impression he hopes to leave with Serket, Nagy, stated that he has a vision that goes beyond mere profits.
 He envisions that the brand will “systematically introduce the benefits of 21st century technology to agriculture, and equip humanity with the tools needed for sustainable farming, not only on earth, but also on other worlds, as mankind is progressively broadening its horizons and scale.”